 What if treatment doesn't work?

-There is much on-going research into new drugs and combinations so if available treatments didn't work for you, stay in touch with your liver nurses or doctors.
+There is on-going research into new drugs and combinations so even if available treatments didn't work for you, stay in touch with your liver nurses or doctors.

 Support and information

 Hepatitis SA can answer many of your questions and talk to you about any concerns you have.
-We can also put you in touch with other people who have been on treatment who can share their experiences with you.
-Having a supportive network of friends, family and services will be invaluable if you decide to start treatment.
+We can also put you in touch with other people who have been on treatment who can share their experiences.
+Having a supportive network of friends, family and services could be helpful if you decide to start treatment.

 Helpline: 1800 437 222